terodox/terodox.tech/content/posts/2020-11-21--building-a-slide-show-part2-Keyboard-controls/index.md

 ###### Cover photo credit: [Madhu Shesharam](https://unsplash.com/@madhu_shesharam)

 In the [last article](/building-a-slide-show-part1-scroll-snap/) we covered the how to keep a single full slide visible as the user is scrolling.
-Now we need to bring in some basic slide controls.
+Now we need to bring in some basic keyboard controls.

 ## Let's start with the basics